 2. Make a Deposit: After you have verified and activated your account, you will need to deposit some funds into your account which is quite straightforward.
 The minimum deposit amount is only $100.
 There is no deposit fee, so you can use your credit or debit card to deposit the funds.

 3. Start Trading: Once you have deposited working capital into your account, you are ready to start trading.
 However, instead of jumping right into it, you should first read the FAQs and other related educational material available on the website.
 This will help your risk management strategy.

 Pros & Cons

 With over 200,000 active customers and $1.3 trillion in trading volume to date, there is no argument about the success and reputation of Plus500.
-It has developed a multiple platform approach to offer online, mobile and desktop trading platforms, while offering a wide range of digital assets to trade.
+It has developed a multiple platform approach to offer online and mobile trading platforms, while offering a wide range of digital assets to trade.

 However, it is recommended that you research different top trading platforms before you start investing to ensure you have access to all the features you are looking for.

 Plus500 was established in 2008 and started offering CFDs on shares with zero commission in 2009.